 We live in a society that relies heavily on fossil fuels.
-Whilst the Government is working to reverse this by introducing initiatives such as the Green Industrial Revolution programme, you can make smaller changes to your own lifestyle that can still make a big difference.
+Whilst the government is working to reverse this by introducing initiatives such as the Green Industrial Revolution programme3, you can make smaller changes to your own lifestyle that can still make a big difference:

 Read more simple ways you can make a difference, plus save some money too.

 1 Gov.uk, 2022